Edward Mazria, FAIA, Hon. FRAIC

 Edward Mazria is an internationally recognized architect, author, researcher, and educator.
-Over the past decade, Mazria’s seminal research into Building Sector energy use and carbon emissions has reshaped our understanding of climate change.
-He is the founder of Architecture 2030, a non-partisan, non-profit research organization developing planning, policy, and design solutions for low-carbon, resilient built environments worldwide.
+Over the past decade, his seminal research into the sustainability, resilience, energy consumption, and greenhouse gas emissions of the built environment has redefined the role of architecture, planning, design, and building, in reshaping our world.
+He is the founder of Architecture 2030, a think tank developing real-world solutions for 21st century problems.

-Mr. Mazria's numerous awards includes American Planning Association Award, AIA Design Award, AIA Design Innovation Award, Department of Energy Awards, American Solar Energy Society Pioneer Award, Equinox Award, Conservation Achievement Award from the National Wildlife Federation, Mumford Award from Architects/Designers/Planners for Social Responsibility, the inaugural Hanley Award, and the 2011 Purpose Prize.
-He is a senior fellow of the Design Futures Council, Honorary Fellow of the Royal Architectural Institute of Canada, and received an Honorary Doctor of Architecture from the Illinois Institute of Technology.
+Mr. Mazria’s awards include AIA Design Awards, American Planning Association Award, Department of Energy Awards, American Solar Energy Society Pioneer Award, Equinox Award, National Conservation Achievement Award, Mumford Award from Architects/Designers/Planners for Social Responsibility, inaugural Hanley Award, Distinguished Career Award from Pratt Institute, Zia Award from the University of New Mexico, Game Changers Award from Metropolis Magazine, 2011 Purpose Prize, and the 2015 Kemper Award from the American Institute of Architects.
+He is a senior fellow of the Design Futures Council, Honorary Fellow of the RAIC, and received an Honorary Doctor of Architecture degree from Illinois Institute of Technology.

 Harmon Lisnow, Board Chairman